google/WebFundamentals/src/_langs/en/updates/2015-09-01-tab-discarding.markdown

 running as normal._

-We actually had a great chat with the author of the Great Suspender extension while developing Tab Discarding and they're glad to see us natively tackling this problem in ways that are more efficient than an extension might be able to, such as losing the state of your user inactions.
+We actually had a great chat with the author of the Great Suspender extension while developing tab discarding and they're glad to see us natively tackling this problem in ways that are more efficient than an extension might be able to, such as losing the state of your user inactions.

-### Future improvements: The Tab Serializer
+### Future improvements: the tab serializer

-The Tab Serializer is a future piece of work we think may lead to significant improvements on our current approach to Tab Discarding.
+The tab serializer is a future piece of work we think may lead to significant improvements on our current approach to tab discarding.
 It takes the contents of a Chrome tab and serializes its \*current\* state into a binary blob.
 This binary blob can later be deserialized into a tab.